Configuring code patterns#

 -

-To enable a group of code patterns, use the filter to select the relevant group of patterns and click Enable all.
-For example, to enable all Security patterns, click the Security filter and then click Enable all.
+To enable a group of code patterns, use the filter to select the relevant group of patterns and click the checkbox in the header of the patterns list.

 -